junstyle/vscode-php-cs-fixer/README.md

 ## Install php-cs-fixer

-1. this extension has included `php-cs-fixer.phar` for beginner.
+1. this extension has included `php-cs-fixer.phar` for beginner, maybe performance lower.

 2. if you want to install php-cs-fixer by yourself, see: [php-cs-fixer Installation guide](https://github.com/FriendsOfPHP/PHP-CS-Fixer#installation)